 In March 2020, the World Health Organization declared the COVID-19 epidemic a pandemic.
 The situation is constantly evolving, and the measures put in place have numerous economic repercussions at the global, national, provincial and local levels.
-These measures, which include travel bans, solitary confinement or quarantine, voluntary or not, and social distancing, have caused significant disruption among businesses, globally and in Canada, due to the slowdown economic.
-Governments and central banks responded by implementing monetary and fiscal measures to stabilize the world economy; however, the current difficult economic climate may cause adverse changes in cash flow, the level of working capital and / or the search for future financing, which could have a direct impact on its future financial position.
+These measures, which include travel bans, confinement or quarantine, voluntary or not, and social distancing, have caused significant disruption among businesses, globally and in Canada, due to the economic slowdown.
+Governments and central banks responded by implementing monetary and fiscal measures to stabilize the world economy; however, the current difficult economic climate may cause adverse changes in cash flow, the level of working capital and / or the search for future financing, which could have a direct impact on the Company's future financial position.

 HPQ Silicon Resources Inc. was incorporated on December 20, 1996, under the Canada Business Corporations Act.
 The Corporation's shares are part of the Emerging Corporation category and are publicly traded on the TSX-Venture Exchange ("TSX-V") under the symbol:"HPQ".
 It is a reporting issuer under the securities laws of the provinces of Quebec, Alberta and British Columbia.
+Since March 16, 2021, the Company's shares have been traded on the OTCQX Best Market under the symbol "HPQFF".
 HPQ Silicon's Head Office is located at 3000, Omer-Lavallée Street, Suite 306, Montréal, Québec, Canada, H2Y 1R8.